gau-nernst/vision-toolbox/README.md

 Note: All hyperparameters are adopted from torchvision's recipe, except number of epochs (600 in torchvision's vs 100 in mine).
 Since I train for much shorter time, I should have reduced regularizations.

 I use PyTorch Lightning to train the models (see `classifier.py`).
-The easiest way to run training is to use Lightning CLI and use a config file.
+The easiest way to run training is to use Lightning CLI with a config file.

 ```bash
 python train.py fit --config config.yaml